-- Finding a mentor that can assist you to navigate your career process.
+- Finding a mentor that can assist you in navigating your career process.

-Since the internet world has lot of information, you can find it on google or wikipedia or other relevant website.
+Since the internet world has a lot of information, you can find it on google or Wikipedia or another relevant website.
 But the challenge is understanding the “what” aspect of learning.
-In schools and colleges, the text book gives you the curriculum and your teachers or you learn by following it.
+In schools and colleges, the textbook gives you the curriculum and your teachers, or you learn by following it.
 Whatever research or independent learning you do from the internet, either it is tedious, unsafe, irrelevant or complex to understand.

-You need one single resource that can help you with learning or gaining knowledge on variety of things that are handpicked for you and applied to a framework.
-This will become the foundation phase for you and the earlier you start, the better it is.
+You need one single resource that can help you with learning or gaining knowledge on a variety of things that are handpicked for you and applied to a framework.
+This will become the foundation phase for you, and the earlier you start, the better it is.

 And of course, you can then strengthen the skills through other forms of learning.